Installing the ThingPark image on your base station

 This topic aims at explaining how to install the ThingPark Long Range Relay (LRR) software on a newly-acquired base station or to upgrade an existing one with a newer LRR version.

-Important If your base station does not support LRR packet forwarder, but supports Semtech’s Basics™ Station packet forwarder, follow the steps described by Connecting a base station using Basics™ Station packet forwarder to ThingPark.
+Important If your base station does not support LRR packet forwarder, but supports Semtech's Basics™ Station packet forwarder, follow the steps described by Configuring a Basics™ Station packet forwarder to connect ThingPark.

 To learn more about the gateway models supporting LRR software, see Supported brands of base stations.

 Note If you ordered your base station on ThingPark Marketplace (so your gateway has been already pre-configured by Actility), or you are aware that your base station was already flashed with LRR software configured for your target platform by your system integrator, you should skip the installation steps described in this topic.
 Hence, you may directly jump to Configuring the base station LRR.